+855 (0) 86 665 567

 Western Baray

 An interesting route that is never cycled leaves Siem Reap over backroads starting from Wat Athvea.
 It leads towards the small village of Puok and passes many rural villages where people are working in the fields and at home processing different kinds of materials.
 Plenty of stops can be made to learn more about the local industries.
-Children and cattle will be encountered on many occasions, where the kids will sometimes greet you with much excitement.
-From Puok a short ride over the main road will lead to the Angkor Silk farm where people can learn anything and everything there is to know about Silk.
+Children and cattle will be encountered on many occasions, and the kids will sometimes greet you with much excitement.
+From Puok a short ride over the main road will lead to the Angkor Silk Farm where people can learn anything and everything there is to know about Silk.
 It is possible to continue to cycle to the Western Baray and even onwards along the Baray to the abandoned west gate of Angkor Thom.
 Enter Angkor Thom through the abandoned west gate and cycle through the Angkor complex back to Siem Reap.
-Of course the route can also be ended at the Silk farm or start at the silk farm while people cycle back to Siem Reap.
+Of course, the route can also end at the Silk Farm or start at the Silk Farm while people cycle back to Siem Reap.

 Total trip time: 4 hours